This is the authoritative version of the rules. The entire rules section has recently been updated to reflect the

 The guts round consists of 36 short answer problems given in twelve sets of three.
 Teams are given 75 minutes to solve as many problems as they can.
 The guts round is an exciting, fast-paced round in which teams solve problems as quickly as possible, then submit answers for real-time grading.
 When a team is ready to submit answers to a set of three problems, a 'runner' trades these answers for the next set of problems.
 Real-time scores of all teams will be displayed at the front of the auditorium.
-The problems are arranged in order of increasing difficulty, and the number of points per problem increases from five to fifteen with later sets of problems, for a maximum of 300 points for each team on this round, which results from two times the raw score.
+The problems are arranged in order of increasing difficulty, and the number of points per problem increases from 5 to 15 for later sets of problems, for a maximum of 300 points for each team on this round, which results from two times the raw score.